sintharic/cmutils/README.md

 ------------------------------------------
 Comile with `make green`.

-Compute 2D/3D displacement fields from the Fourier coefficients of Green's functions, as given e.g. by Menga, N. IJSOLSTR 164 (2019) 212–220.
+Computes 2D/3D displacement fields from the Fourier coefficients of Green's functions, as given e.g. by Menga, N. IJSOLSTR 164 (2019) 212–220.

 convertImg (convert.exe):
 -------------------------